Sampling for Microbes in Beer

 Overview of published spoilers (Bokulich 2013).
 The most commonly encountered beer spoilers have been highlighted with the lactic acid bacteria (yellow) reported to be responsible for 60-90% of contaminations.

-The QualiTru Sampling System: A Shield Against Contamination
+The QualiTru Sampling System: A Shield Against Microbes in Beer

 The QualiTru sampling system is designed for process monitoring and microbial contamination control, which are crucial in a field where microbial stability is essential for product consistency and flavor profile.
 Here’s how the QualiTru sampling system complements the measures used to detect the top beer contaminants: